 Clothing and Equipment: In winter dress for the weather and snow conditions.
 Bring more warm clothing than you think you will need since tracking is often a slow process involving much stopping and discussion.
 Warm snowproof boots are necessary, and snowshoes may be helpful depending on snow depth.
 Bring lunch and a thermos with a hot drink and a pad to sit on in the snow.
 Sunglasses on bright days are very helpful with snow glare.
 In icy conditions, traction devices are recommended for your feet.

 In other seasons, bring plenty of water.
 Wear long sleeves and pants.
 Lighter colors help in spotting ticks.
 Permethrin treatment is recommended for clothing, both shirts, pants socks and boots.
 This may be applied from a spray bottle, purchasable from Wal-Mart or other stores.
 Clothing can also be sent to a company in the Carolinas for treatment.
 See their website: Insectshield.com.
 Bug dope containing DEET will deter mosquitoes and blackflies.
 A headnet may also be helpful during periods of intense insect activity.

-Directions: Quabbin programs meet at 9:45 a.m. on the Petersham common across from the country store.
+Directions: Quabbin programs currently meet at 9:45 a.m. in the back room of the country store across from the Petersham common.
 Please plan to arrive by that time to avoid being left behind.
-The store opens at 9 am and provides food, snacks and a lavatory.
+The store opens at 9 am and provides food, snacks and a lavatory for customers.
+A portable toilet is also available next to the town hall.
 From the common we will caravan to a North Quabbin natural area.
-From Boston take Exit 17 (Rte.
+From Boston take Exit 75 (Rte.
 32) and go south 6 miles to the common.
 From other directions see a roadmap or internet map service.

 The Petersham country store is now once again in full operation.
 Unvaccinated patrons are asked to wear a mask inside the store.